Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 that explain how this code works, how it is navigated and what it takes it takes to write a Modal app based on wxWidgets using this toolkit.
-You only need to be familiar with the C++ language.
-There are no other pre-requisites.
+The only pre-requisite is familiarity with C++.

 1. Build and run the app.
 This is described in a section below.
 2. If you are on OSX, the fontsize might be too small.